elaastic/elaastic-questions-server/README.md

 ```

 The built bundles will be available at `./ui-components/dist`.

-Temporarily, it is necessary to coy those bundles manually into the static resources of the Spring Boot application
-in order to use it.
+You can follow the [README.md](ui-components/README.md) in the `ui-components` folder for more information on how to use in Elaastic.

 ## Licence